Wolseong Nuclear Power Plant

-The Wolseong Nuclear Power Plant, or Wolsong, is a nuclear power plant located on the coast near Nae-ri, Yangnm-myeon, Gyeongju, North Gyeongsang province, South Korea.
+The Wolseong Nuclear Power Plant, or Wolsong, is a nuclear power plant located on the coast near Nae-ri, Yangnam-myeon, Gyeongju, North Gyeongsang province, South Korea.
 It is the only South Korean nuclear power plant operating CANDU-type PHWR (Pressurized Heavy Water Reactors).
 Korea Hydro & Nuclear Power owns the plant.
 These reactors are capable of consuming multiple types of fuel, including wastes from South Korea's other nuclear plants.

 The power plant site including Yangnam-myeon.
 Yangbuk-myeon and Gampo-eup was designated an industrial infrastructure development zone in 1976.
 Construction of Wolseong 1 started in 1976 and was completed in 1982.
 In the following year, the power plant began commercial operations.
 This PHWR reactor has a gross generation capacity of 678 MW.
 Wolseong reactors 2, 3 and 4 were completed in 1997, 1998 and 1999, respectively.
 Each of these reactors has a capacity of 700 MW.
 Wolseong Nuclear Plant has since operated successfully.

 Wolseong Nuclear Power Plant supplies about 5% of South Korea's electricity.

 Shin-Wolsong Nuclear Power Plant

 Shin-Wolsong No. 1 and No. 2, are two new OPR-1000 type pressurized water reactors.
 Shin-Wolsong 1 became fully operational in July 2012.

-In June 2013 Shin-Wolsong 1 was shutdown, and Shin-Wolsong 2 ordered to remain offline, until safety-related control cabling with forged safety certificates is replaced.
+In June 2013 Shin-Wolsong 1 was shut down, and Shin-Wolsong 2 ordered to remain offline, until safety-related control cabling with forged safety certificates is replaced.
 Shin Wolsong-1 was approved for restart in January 2014.
 In November 2014, Shin Wolsong-2 loaded its first core of nuclear fuel, and the plant was connected to the grid in February 2015, with commercial operation commencing in July 2015.

+Incidents

+On 22 June 2024, 2.3 tons of storage water in the spent nuclear fuel storage tank was released into the ocean through a drain while Wolsong Unit 4 was suspended for planned preventive maintenance and was undergoing regular inspections.

+On 12 January 2025, 29 tons of radioactive waste from the liquid material storage tank of Wolsong Unit 2 was discharged into the ocean without undergoing sampling analysis.

+On 9 September 2025, 265 kilograms of heavy water was leaked from Wolsong Unit 2 reactor.